elkebir-group/CORSID/README.md

 ### I/O formats

-CORSID takes a **FASTA file** containing the complete genome as input.
-Optionally it also takes an **annotation file (GFF format)** to validate the identified genes.
+#### Input files

+- **CORSID**: CORSID identifies TRS-L, TRS-Bs, and genes directly in the complete genome.
+  - **FASTA file**: the complete input genome
+  - _**GFF3 annotation (optional)**_: annotation file to validate the identified genes
-CORSID-A takes a **FASTA file and an annotation file (GFF format)** as input.
-It will find candidate regions for each gene given the annotation file, and run CORSID-A on candidate regions.
+- **CORSID-A**: CORSID-A finds candidate regions for each gene given in the annotation file and identifies TRS-L and TRS-Bs in candidate regions.
+  - **FASTA file**: the complete input genome
+  - **GFF3 annotation**: known genes

+#### Output files

+- **CORSID**:
-The output is an JSON file containing sorted solutions and auxilary information.
+  - **JSON `{filename}.json`**: sorted solutions and auxilary information.
 This file can be used as the input to the [visualization webapp](https://elkebir-group.github.io/CORSID-viz/#/Viz).
+Solutions are **sorted in lexicographical order of (genome coverage, total matching score, minimum score)**, where "genome coverage" is the count of bases covered by identified genes, "total matching score" is the sum of matching scores between TRS-L and all identified TRS-Bs in the solution, and "minimum score" is the smallest matching score in the solution.
+  - **GFF3 `{filename}.gff`**: annotated genes in GFF3 format of the optimal solution (the first one in the JSON output).
+Note that it shares the same file name as the JSON output, and the only difference is the extension.
-The program also outputs to the standard output, where it shows tables of solutions and visualization of TRS alignment.
+  - CORSID also outputs to the **standard output**.
+It shows tables of solutions and visualization of TRS alignment.
+Users can redirect the standard output to a file as shown below.
+- **CORSID-A**:
+  - **JSON `{filename}.json`**: sorted solutions and auxilary information.
+Solutions are **sorted by their total matching score**, which is the sum of matching scores of TRS-B and all identified TRS-Bs in the solution.
+  - **Standard output**: similar to output of CORSID.

 <a name="example"></a>